-PNC increased common equity during the first quarter of 2010 as outlined below.
+PNC increased common equity during the first half of 2010 as outlined below.
 We manage our capital position by making adjustments to our balance sheet size and composition, issuing debt, equity or hybrid instruments, executing treasury stock transactions, managing dividend policies and retaining earnings.

-Total shareholders' equity decreased \$3.1 billion, to \$26.8 billion, at March 31, 2010 compared with December 31, 2009 primarily due to the following:
+Total shareholders' equity decreased \$1.6 billion, to \$28.4 billion, at June 30, 2010 compared with December 31, 2009 primarily due to the following:

-- A decline of \$7.3 billion in capital surplus preferred stock in connection with our February 2010 redemption of the Series N Preferred Stock as explained further in the Executive Summary section of this Financial Review, - The first quarter 2010 issuance of 63.9 million shares of common stock in an underwritten offering at \$54 per share resulted in a \$3.4 billion increase in total shareholders' equity, and - A decline of \$.7 billion in accumulated other comprehensive loss primarily as a result of decreases in net unrealized securities losses as more fully described in the Investment Securities portion of this Consolidated Balance Sheet Review.
+- A decline of \$7.3 billion in capital surplus preferred stock in connection with our February 2010 redemption of the Series N (TARP) Preferred Stock as explained further in Note 14 Total Equity And Other Comprehensive Income in the Notes To Consolidated Financial Statements in this Report, - The first quarter 2010 issuance of 63.9 million shares of common stock in an underwritten offering at \$54 per share resulted in a \$3.4 billion increase in total shareholders' equity, and - A decline of \$1.5 billion in accumulated other comprehensive loss primarily as a result of decreases in net unrealized securities losses as more fully described in the Investment Securities portion of this Consolidated Balance Sheet Review.

-Common shares outstanding were 526 million at March 31, 2010 and 462 million at December 31, 2009.
+Common shares outstanding were 525 million at June 30, 2010 and 462 million at December 31, 2009.
 Our first quarter 2010 common stock offering referred to above drove this increase.

 We expect to continue to increase our common equity as a proportion of total capital through growth in retained earnings and will consider other capital opportunities as appropriate.
+Since our acquisition of National City on December 31, 2008, we have increased total common shareholders' equity by 59%.

 Our current common stock repurchase program permits us to purchase up to 25 million shares of PNC common stock on the open market or in privately negotiated transactions.
 This program will remain in effect until fully utilized or until modified, superseded or terminated.
 The extent and timing of share repurchases under this program will depend on a number of factors including, among others, market and general economic conditions, economic and regulatory capital considerations, alternative uses of capital, regulatory and contractual limitations, and the potential impact on our credit ratings.
-We did not purchase any shares during first quarter 2010 under this program and, as described in our 2009 Form 10-K, were restricted from doing so under the TARP Capital Purchase Program prior to our February 2010 redemption of the Series N Preferred Stock.
+We did not purchase any shares during the first six months of 2010 under this program and, as described in our 2009 Form 10-K, were restricted from doing so under the TARP Capital Purchase Program prior to our February 2010 redemption of the Series N Preferred Stock.